About us

 Our Origins

-Since then, we’ve grown into a global team of over 51 staff based in 27 countries delivering child rights and business services and support to over 100 companies and thousands of suppliers across a range of business sectors.
+Since then, we’ve grown into a global team of close to 60 staff delivering child rights and business services in over 30 countries.
+To date, we have supported to over 100 companies and thousands of suppliers across a range of business sectors.
 As of January 2021, we changed our name to The Centre for Child Rights and Business (shortened version ‘The Centre’).
 Read our FAQ to learn more about this change.

 Our Goal

-We thoroughly understand the challenges and the opportunities that come with efforts to address child rights and we always embrace a holistic and outcome-oriented approach that works for everyone.
-We believe businesses have the potential to be a driver for good and we are committed to supporting them every step of the way.
+With deep expertise in both the challenges and opportunities of addressing child rights, we take a holistic, outcome-driven approach that benefits everyone.
+We believe businesses can be a powerful force for good, and we are committed to supporting them every step of the way.

 Our Impact

-Our work has created positive impact for thousands of children, parent workers and young workers to date.
-Each year, we support companies to identify, address and prevent cases of child labour across Asia and beyond, providing child labour remediation delivered by our network of in-country accredited child labour case managers to create a brighter future for children.
+Our work has positively impacted thousands of children, parent workers and young workers.
+Each year, we help companies identify, address and prevent child rights risks in global supply chains.
+This includes child labour remediation through our network of in-country accredited child labour case managers and community-driven Child Rights Action Hubs, which create brighter futures for children and their families.

 Our Focus